didx-xyz/aries-cloudapi-python/docs/Governance as Code.md

     }
     ```

-    - `GET` `/trust-registry/actors`
-      - Will return all actors on the trust registry
+   - `GET` `/trust-registry/actors` will return all actors on the trust registry
    - Optionally one of the following query parameters can be passed to get a specific actor:
-        >NOTE: Only one of these can be passed at any time
      - `actor_did`
      - `actor_id`
      - `actor_name`

-     Response
+     Response:

     ```json
     [